rskrisel/rskrisel/README.md

 - 👋 Hi, I’m @rskrisel
-- 👀 I’m interested in using Python to work with text data
+- 👀 I’m interested in using Python & R to work with text data
 - 🌱 I’m currently working on my disseration
-- 💞️ I’m looking to collaborate on Python text analysis projects
+- 💞️ I’m looking to collaborate on Python and R text analysis projects
 - 📫 How to reach me at rkrisel at gradcenter.cuny.edu

 <!---